Mycsina/weeb-shit/README.md

 * ~~Argument parsing as ~~any~~ path changes require manual editing~~
 * ~~Grouping of episodes per series on folder~~
 * Auto check up on new episodes (more elegant solution to having Deluge reject all duplicates)
+* Fuzzy search on HS

 ### Goal
-* Make necessary changes to have the script running as a service (proper logging perhaps)
+* ~~Make necessary changes to have the script running as a service (proper logging perhaps)~~
+* Enable the script to work with other websites